A guide to flat roof options

 Extremely lightweight, tough and elastic, when you are worried about expansion and contraction (a particular issue with larger roofs) EPDM is probably the right choice for you.
 With a lifespan of up to 50 years, our Resitrix and Hertalan EPDM range of membranes offer sealing versatility for every challenge and, provided the decking is sound and the structure can carry the extra weight, they prove to be the perfect roofing ‘overlay’.

-Root penetration is not a problem for rubber membrane and its excellent waterproofing properties make it ideal in the construction of green roofs (see below).
+Root penetration is not a problem for rubber membrane.
+Its excellent waterproofing properties make it ideal in the construction of green roofs (see below).

 Cure-IT GRP Roofing

-A Cure It roof is a GRP (Glass Reinforced Polyester) fibreglass roofing system, constructed from a GRP laminate made from specially formulated liquid Roofing Resin and Reinforcement Mat.
+A Cure It roof is a GRP (Glass Reinforced Polyester) fibreglass roofing system.
+Constructed from a GRP laminate.
+It has a specially formulated liquid Roofing Resin and Reinforcement Mat.
 Suitable for complex shapes, the material is cut to suit the roof, and, again, no heat is required!
 The Cure It materials come with a 20 year guarantee.

-The laminate is applied over a securely fixed Oriented Strand Board 3 (OSB3) 18mm tongue and groove (T&G) deck, the perimeter is finished with Cure It Trims and the entire roof is coated with topcoat.
-This finish is available in a wide choice of colours and finishes.
-Installed correctly, Cure It GRP roofs have a life expectancy in excess of 50 years.
+The laminate is applied over a securely fixed Oriented Strand Board 3 (OSB3) 18mm tongue and groove (T&G) deck, the perimeter is finished with Cure It Trims.
+Finally the entire roof is coated with topcoat.
+This finish is available in a wide choice of colours.
+Installed correctly, a Cure It roof has a life expectancy in excess of 50 years.

 If you have a small roof, you might want to opt for our Cure It Roofing Kit.
 It provides everything you’ll need (apart from trims and rollers) to create the perfect 12m2 roof.
 For roofs of other dimensions, there’s a helpful Cure It app telling you everything you'll need to know.